 How to Use the Filter

-From your Facebook page, you have to locate the Settings link.
-It should be in the upper right of the page.
+From your Facebook page, you have to locate the page Settings.

 2. Page moderation